dart-lang/site-www/src/_guides/language/coming-from/js-to-dart.md

 final list3 = ['one', 'two', 'three'];
 ```

-The following code samples give an overview of the
+The following code samples give an overview of the basic actions that
-basic actions that you can perform on a Dart `List`.
+you can perform on a Dart `List`.
-The first example shows how to retrieve a value
+The following example shows how to retrieve a value from a `List`
-from a `List` using the index operator:
+using the index operator.

 {:.include-lang}
 ```dart